 To affect the anomaly detection engine to suppress or surface alerts according to your preferences:

 In the Impossible Travel policy, you can set the sensitivity slider to determine the level of anomalous behavior needed before an alert is triggered.
-For example, if you set it to low, it will suppress Impossible Travel alerts from a user's common locations, and if you set it to high, it will surface such alerts.
+For example, if you set it to low or medium, it will suppress Impossible Travel alerts from a user's common locations, and if you set it to high, it will surface such alerts.
 You can choose from the following sensitivity levels:

 Low: System, tenant, and user suppressions